pytorch/serve/test/performance/README.md

 ```

 ### C. Understanding the test suite artifacts and reports
-1. The $artifacts-dir$/<run-dir>/performance_results.html is a summary report of the test run.
+1. The $artifacts-dir/<run-dir>/performance_results.html is a summary report of the test run.
 2. Each test yaml is treated as a test suite.
 Each criteria in the test suite is treated as a test case.
 If the test suite does not specify any criteria, then the test suite is reported as skipped with 0 test cases.
 3. For each test suite, a sub-directory is created containing relevant run artifacts.
 Important files in this directory are
    * metrics.csv -- contains the values of the various system-monitored metrics over time
+   * metrics_agg.csv -- contains percentile values for columns in metrics.csv
    * finals_stats.csv -- contains the values of the various api metrics over time
-4. The $artifacts-dir$/<run-dir>/comparison_results.html is a summary report which shows performance difference between
+4. The $artifacts-dir/<run-dir>/comparison_results.html is a summary report which shows performance difference between
 the last two commits.
 5. The run completes with a console summary of the performance and comparision suites which have failed
 ![](assets/console.png)